ZeroYuHuang/homepage/content/project/MWP/index.md

 We conclude the method and experimental results in this project into an academic paper and submit to ***ACL 2022*** .

-However it was rejected with a borderline score (**3/5**) due to the unfair comparison  in experiments.😶
+However, it was rejected with a borderline score (**3/5**) due to the unfair comparison  in experiments.😶

 We are now working on ameliorate this project for future submission!